-Single crystals of EuCd $2$ As $2$ were grown out of Sn flux with the following procedure; The elements with an initial stoichiometry of Eu:Cd:As:Sn = 1:2:2:10 were put into a fritted alumina crucible $^{36}$ (sold by LSP Ceramics as a Canfield Crucible Set $^{37}$ ) and sealed in fused silica tube under a partial pressure of argon.
-The thus prepared ampoule was heated up to 900°C over 24 hours, and held there for 20 hours.
-This was followed by a slow cooling to 550°C over 200 hours, and decanting of the excess flux using a centrifuge $^{38}$ .
-The crystals were characterized by the means of powder x-ray diffraction as well as magnetic measurements.
-The latter measurements confirmed that these crystals undergo an AFM transition $^{33}$ at $T{\rm N} \sim 9.5 \, {\rm K}$ .
+Single crystals of $EuCd_2As_2$ were grown out of Sn flux with the following procedure: The elements with an initial stoichiometry of Eu:Cd:As:Sn = 1:2:2:10 were put into a fritted alumina crucible [37] (sold by LSP Ceramics as a Canfield Crucible Set [38]) and sealed in a fused silica tube under a partial pressure of argon.
+The thus prepared ampoule was heated up to 900 °C over 24 hours and held there for 20 hours.
+This was followed by a slow cooling to 550 °C over 200 hours and decanting of the excess flux using a centrifuge [39].
+The crystals were characterized by the means of powder x-ray diffraction as well as magnetic measurements (see Ref.
+[33] for the results).
+The latter measurements confirmed that these crystals undergo an AFM transition [33] at $T_N \sim 9.5$ K and are consistent with the A-type AFM structure.

 Specific heat under pressure was measured on a single crystal using the AC calorimetry technique, as described in detail in Ref.
-[39].
+[40].
+As outlined in this reference, changes of the absolute values of the specific heat with pressure can be determined reliably up to 5-10% with this setup.
 Resistance under pressure was measured in a four-point configuration.
 Contacts were made using Epo-tek H20E silver epoxy.
 Unfortunately, despite using different contact materials and routes of surface preparation, it was not possible to get two-point resistances smaller than several tens of Ohms.
-Given that we are mostly interested in tracking anomalies in the temperature- and field dependence of R(T), which we carefully measure by reducing the measurement current, we refrain from correcting the presented transport data for geometrical factors.
+Given that we are mostly interested in tracking anomalies in the temperature and field dependence of R(T), which we carefully measure by reducing the measurement current, we refrain from correcting the presented transport data for geometrical factors.
 For specific heat as well as transport measurements, the cryogenic environment was provided by a Quantum Design Physical Property Measurement System.
-Pressure was generated in a pistoncylinder double-wall pressure cell with the outer cylinder made out of CuBe and the inner cylinder out of Ni-Cr-Al alloy (see Ref.
-[40] for a very similar design).
-A mixture of 4:6 light mineral oil:n-pentane was used as a pressure-transmitting medium.
-This medium solidifies at $p \approx 3-4$ GPa at room temperature, thus ensuring hydrostatic pressure application over the available pressure range.
-Pressure at low temperatures was determined from the shift of the superconducting transition temperature of elemental lead $(Pb)^{42}$ .
+Pressure was generated in a piston-cylinder double-wall pressure cell with the outer cylinder made out of CuBe and the inner cylinder out of Ni-Cr-Al alloy (see Ref.
+[41] for a very similar design).
+A mixture of 4:6 light mineral oil:n-pentane was used as a pressuretransmitting medium.
+This medium solidifies at $p \approx 3-4$ GPa at room temperature [42], thus ensuring hydrostatic pressure application over the available pressure range.
+Pressure at low temperatures was determined from the shift of the superconducting transition temperature of elemental lead (Pb) [43].
+For measurements in finite magnetic field, a small misalignment (up to $5^{\circ}$ ) of the sample with respect to the denoted field orientation cannot be excluded.
+At each temperature, field was changed from -9 T to 9 T and in the following, the even component was calculated to extract the magnetoresistance data.

-$\mu \rm SR$ measurements under pressure were performed in a $^3 \rm He$ cryostat at the $\mu \rm E1$ beamline at the Paul-Scherrer-Institute in Villigen, Switzerland, by using the GPD spectrometer.
-Typically, $5-10\cdot 10^6$ positron events were counted for each data point.
-A large number of single crystals of total mass of $\approx 2\,\rm g$ were placed inside a pressure cell with arbitrary orientations.
-Both, the inner and the outer cylinder of the pressure cell are made out of MP35N alloy.
-Daphne 7373 oil was used as a pressure-transmitting medium, which solidifies at room temperature close to $2.5\,\rm GPa^{41}$ .
-The pressure at low temperatures was determined from the shift of the superconducting transition of elemental indium $^{44}$ , which was also placed in the pressure cell and measured in an independent ac susceptibility experiment.
+$\mu$ SR measurements under pressure were performed in a He cryostat at the $\mu$ E1 beamline at the Paul-Scherrer-Institute in Villigen, Switzerland by using the GPD spectrometer.
+Typically, 5-10 × 10 positron events were counted for each data point.
+A large number of single crystals of total mass of $\approx$ 2 g were placed inside a pressure cell with arbitrary orientations.
+Both the inner and the outer cylinder of the pressure cell are made out of MP35N alloy [44].
+Daphne 7373 oil was used as a pressure-transmitting medium, which solidifies at room temperature close to 2.5 GPa [42].
+The pressure at low temperatures was determined from the shift of the superconducting transition of elemental indium [45], which was also placed in the pressure cell and measured in an independent ac susceptibility experiment.